alvin-tosh/Kenneth-Matiba-Hospital/README.md

 # To do

-2. replace photos with hd ones
+2. replace photos with hd ones if possible
 3. add more pics sourced
 4. launch for free